 If you’re moving to live and work in Canada, you will also, of course, come under the umbrella of Canada’s tax authority who will also want you to pay tax!
 So it’s fortunate that there is what’s called a ‘double taxation agreement’ in place between the two countries.

-The double taxation agreement offsets your Canada taxes against any ongoing liability that you have in the UK for the current and even the following tax year.
+The double taxation agreement offsets your Canada taxes against any ongoing liability that you have in your home country for the current and even the following tax year.

-Establishing residency for tax purposes can be a very complicated matter, but usually, if you move to Canada on a permanent basis, you become a resident for tax purposes and are therefore liable to Canada taxes.
+Establishing residency for tax purposes can be a very complicated matter, but usually, if you move to Canada on a permanent basis, you become a resident for tax purposes and are therefore liable to Canadian taxes.

 You should keep a detailed travel log of travel inside and outside Canada during the year of your move, in case there are any questions as to the date your residence was established.
 A good accountant will be essential for you in the first year or so, just to iron out any cross border liability issues.